Letters Patent establishing the Province of South Australia: Description

 The Letters Patent, long title "Letters Patent under the Great Seal of the United Kingdom erecting and establishing the Province of South Australia and fixing the boundaries thereof", defined the boundaries of the Province of South Australia:

 The Letters Patent included a recognition of the rights of the "Aboriginal Natives" to live within the lands of the Province of South Australia:

-This differed from the statements of the South Australia Act 1834, which described the lands as "waste" and "unoccupied".
-An amendment to the 1834 Act (the South Australia Government Act 1838, 1 & 2 Vic, c.
-60, passed 31 July 1838) incorporated the changes.
+This differed from the statements of the South Australia Act 1834 (4 & 5 Will.
+4. c.
+95), which described the lands as "waste" and "unoccupied".
+An amendment to the 1834 act (the South Australia Government Act 1838 (1 & 2 Vict. c.
+60), passed 31 July 1838) incorporated the changes.

 Afterwards

 The first migrant ship, the John Pirie, set sail for the colony three days later.
 On 28 December 1836, Governor Hindmarsh issued a Proclamation of the new Province at Glenelg.

-On 31 July 1838, the changes were brought into law by "An act to amend an act of the fourth and fifth years of his late majesty empowering his majesty to erect South Australia into a British province or provinces" (short name ascribed by the National Library of Australia: South Australia Government Act 1838), 1 & 2 Vic, c.
-60.
+On 31 July 1838, the changes were brought into law by "An act to amend an act of the fourth and fifth years of his late majesty empowering his majesty to erect South Australia into a British province or provinces" (short name ascribed by the National Library of Australia: South Australia Government Act 1838 (1 & 2 Vict. c.
+60).